assembler-0/AVC/README.md

 ---

-**AVC v0.3.0 "Git Bridge"** - The first version control system with native GitHub compatibility.
+**AVC v0.3.1 "Delta Spectre"** - The first version control system with bidirectional Git compatibility and seamless team collaboration.

 *Built with ❤️ by Atheria*